Hey, great to be with you live from Ice Station EIB in far northern New Hampshire.

 There's no problem if a Secret Service guy has me in his hotel room.

-It's not foreign nationals, it's the fact that they're hookers.
+It's the fact that they're hookers.

 We can't have any of those foreign hookers taking our American hookers' jobs.

-Uh and uh so when you have this big ineffectual security state, when you have the 44-car motorcade approach to life, when at the G7 meeting that's just wrapped up in Germany, our guy had a longer motorcade than all the other six guys put together, and we think that's good.
+And so when you have this big, ineffectual security state, when you have the 44-car motorcade approach to life, when at the G7 meeting that's just wrapped up in Germany, our guy had a longer motorcade than all the other six guys put together.

 No, no, that doesn't work.

-If you've got one car in front, one car behind, those guys will take a bullet for you, and they're being alert to everything.
+If you've got one car in front, one car behind, those guys will take a bullet for you and they're being alert to everything.

-Uh and and this big security state where you universalize the problem, where everybody is suspicious, where the NSA monitors everybody and everything.
+And this big security state where you universalize the problem, where everybody is suspicious, where the NSA monitors everybody and everything, because they're taking in all this data from everywhere, from everything.

 They're in the system.

-Yes, uh exciting things happening in Washington.
+Yes, exciting things happening in Washington.

-Uh apparently the entire West Wing of the White House is being evacuated.
+Apparently, the entire West Wing of the White House is being evacuated.

 But apparently they've now evacuated the entire West Wing of the White House.

-He's the perfect He's the perfect candidate.
+He's the perfect candidate.

-That's the perfect campaign slow.
+That's the perfect campaign slot.

 But anyway, I'm watching Fox.

-Uh they evacuated the uh the press room, and I think the same person that called the uh scare into Capitol Hill, the same guy that called the White House, so uh somebody's having a twofer day.
+And I think the same person that called the scare into Capitol Hill is the same guy that called the White House.

-But uh the reason I called is uh our arrogant president uh went over and acted like he was still a great American president at the G7 and he had a press conference.
+But the reason I called is our arrogant president went over and acted like he was still a great American president at the G7, and he had a press conference than what he has when he has a press conference here at home.

-And he had a question concerning the uh soccer scandal, and he said he couldn't answer any questions on that because uh there was an ongoing investigation, so uh you could understand that.
+And he had a question concerning the soccer scandal, and he said he couldn't answer any questions on that because there was an ongoing investigation.

 We should find out this month on whether it's constitutional or not.